oskolsky/cart-keeper-extension/README.md

 # Cart Keeper

-A Chrome extension that lets you save products from integrated stores into one local list.
+A Chrome extension that lets you save products from online stores into one local list.

 [![Main Screenshot](./public/screenshots/main.png)](./public/screenshots/main.png)